Real-World Evidence

 Phan J, Calvo DC, Nair D, Jain S, Montagne T, Dietsche S, Blanchard K, Treadwell S, Adams J, Krajmalnik-Brown R. “Precision synbiotics increase gut microbiome diversity and improve gastrointestinal symptoms in a pilot open-label study for autism spectrum disorder.” mSystems.
 2024;9(5):e00503-24.
 American Society for Microbiology.

 This pilot open-label study reported that precision synbiotics matched to an individual’s gut microbiome increased microbiome diversity and improved gastrointestinal symptoms in participants with autism spectrum disorder.
 It is a pilot open-label study — not a randomized controlled trial.
-Randomized controlled trials for The Regular One (GI) and The Bright One (Mood/Neuro) are currently underway to build the controlled evidence base.
+Controlled trials for The Regular One (GI) and The Bright One (Mood/Neuro) are in development to build the controlled evidence base.

 DOI: 10.1128/msystems.00503-24 → PubMed (PMID 38661344) →